 HLGU requires students enrolled in online courses to verify their identity in accordance with The Higher Education Opportunity Act (Public Law 110-315).
 This governance states there should be "...processes to establish that the student who registers for a distance education course or program is the same student who participates in and completes the program and receives academic credit."
-All online courses require students to verify or authenticate their identity through a syllabus quiz that requires the use of a web-based proctoring service.
-Students are required to have a computer available that has a camera and microphone that can be made use of for this verification.
-This proctoring service confirms a match between the student's face and their government issued identification card.
-Other examples of verification include but are not limited to video recording, video assignments, or video conferencing.
+Students access courses using Canvas, which requires using their personal secure information.

 All services that are used by HLGU to verify student identity meet the Family Educational Rights and Privacy Act federal law (20 U.S.C. § 1232g; 34 CFR Part 99).
-Students in online courses are not charged any additional fees for proctoring services that are utilized for student identity verification.